Blog

 You May Not Be Able to Sue Your Force-Placed Insurance Company to Recover

 In Reconco v.
 Integon National Insurance Company, the property at issue was insured by a force-placed insurance policy when Hurricane Irma struck and damaged the property.
 2021 WL 264186 (Fla.
 4th DCA 2021).
 Because the force-placed insurance policy defined the “insured” as the bank, not the homeowner, with language specifically stating it was not the intent of the policy to benefit the homeowner, the Florida Fourth District Court of Appeals determined it was the bank, not the homeowner, who had the right to sue the insurance company if there was a dispute over the amount the insurance company paid to the bank on the claim.
 Reconco, 2021 WL 264186.
 As many of you are unfortunately well aware, there is often a dispute as to how much the insurance company is obligated to pay on the claim.
-This is a dispute we handle, litigate, and argue over every day at Taylor, Warren, Weidner & Hancock, always on the policyholder's behalf.
+This is a dispute we handle, litigate, and argue over every day at Taylor, Warren, Weidner, Hancock & Barnes, always on the policyholder's behalf.

 Unfortunately, however, when the homeowner in Reconco tried to fight the decision of the insurance company to pay a lesser amount on the claim, and pay it all to the bank, nothing to the homeowner, there was nothing the homeowner could do.
 Id.
 The court found the language of her force-placed insurance policy granted the right to sue over a dispute solely to the bank.
 Id.
 Because the language of the policy prevented the homeowner from bringing suit the court dismissed her complaint, leaving her no other recourse.
 Id.
 This is a significant downside to allowing your property to be covered by a force-placed insurance policy.